-The College of Business Inclusion and Diversity Fellows Program encourages students to take your commitment to creating inclusive environments that celebrate diversity to new heights.
+The College of Business Inclusion and Diversity Fellows Program encourages students to further their commitment to creating inclusive environments while celebrating diversity.
 This program considers the time you devote to topics related to inclusion and diversity to be an investment in our College, our campus, and your future.
 Earn credit for attending events, participating in organizations, studies abroad, and even certain courses.

 Becoming a College of Business Inclusion and Diversity Fellow allows you to learn about the diverse cultures represented at Mississippi State and about yourself.
 It helps you recognize what you can do to improve the world and to take action that creates a more inclusive environment for all.

 It also serves as verifiable proof that you are committed to inclusion and diversity, a topic that is rapidly gaining importance with the potential employers that are most appealing to you.

-For more information, visit https://diversitydawgs.homesteadcloud.com/ or contact Diversity Dawgs coordinator, Dr. Mike Breazeale.
+For more information, contact Diversity Dawgs coordinator, Dr. Mike Breazeale.

 The College of Business Student Ambassador program provides our business students the opportunity to become leaders through a variety of ambassador activities each year.
 The organization comprises some of our best and brightest business students at Mississippi State University.
 The student ambassadors volunteer their time to promote the College of Business and the university.
 They help coordinate special events, recruit prospective students, meet and greet parents, and visit with our business alumni.

 The purpose of our student ambassador program is to promote the College of Business through several different avenues such as recruiting, events, and networking with alumni.
 The organization also serves to be the voice of the College of Business student body.
 As representatives of the college, our ambassadors demonstrate a thorough knowledge of our business majors, faculty, and university traditions.

 To apply, please contact Kelsey Waters for information.